- SELLING RESOURCES -

 COST: Varies depending on the home price and mortgage amount.
 The cost is regulated by the State of Florida and is as follows:

 This is a government tax on the sale of your home.
-It's nothing but a closing cost, but we've included it here so sellers will have an idea of their total costs.
+It's a closing cost so it isn't paid before closing, but we've included it here so sellers will have an idea of their total costs.